Suffolk County Child Support Attorneys

 Incarceration is a last remedy when there are no other likely means to obtain payment.
 If a person is employed a payroll garnishment may avoid incarceration.
 If there are bank accounts with assets, a seizure of the monies or interception of tax refunds may avoid incarceration.
 Contempt of Court is serious and when faced with such a situation an experienced matrimonial should be retained.

-Call a Child Support Attorney in Suffolk County Today!
+Call a Suffolk County Child Support Attorney Today!

 In far too many cases, a court orders specific child support payments but the parent fails to provide them.
 If you need help enforcing child support, we can help.
 New York courts do not look kindly on those who fail to follow a court order, and the state provides a variety of ways for you to recover arrears of child support.